What is required to make payslips for your employees when we do the payroll?

 – Fringe benefits (free usage of telephone, free usage of car, lunch and more).

-Having employee insurance is required by law.
+Having insurance as an employer is mandatory and required by law.

 This should be prepared with the employees.

-(This blog was updated: 1.9.2022)
+(This blog was updated: 11.10.2023)